 The Department of Computer Science offers undergraduate students an opportunity to become involved in cutting edge research through the Undergraduate Research Opportunity (UROP) programme.
 UROP projects are individual research projects conducted under the supervision of academics, often in collaboration with other members of their research groups.
 They allow undergraduate students to experience research first hand and provide training in relevant research skills including literature research, algorithm development, prototyping, and experimentation.
-Currently available UROPs are listed at http://urop.cs.rhul.ac.uk/projects.
+Currently available UROPs are listed at https://urop.cs.rhul.ac.uk/projects.

-Participation in UROP will provide 40 RHUL passport points to recognise the extracurricular engagement.
+Participation in UROP will provide 40 RHUL passport points to recognise extracurricular engagement.
 To register your passport points after completing your project, please complete the UROP passport form.